appapurapu/QCNN-Simulations/README.md

 - **QCNN Architecture**: Combines quantum-inspired noise with CNN layers to enhance performance.
 - **Classical CNN for Comparison**: Simulates the classical CNN alongside QCNN to evaluate the effectiveness of the quantum elements.
 - **MNIST Dataset**: Classifies images of handwritten digits using both QCNN and classical CNN.
+- Music datasets like GTZAN dataset consisting of audio files used to classify the genres like Indian classical and Western pop, etc.
+- We have applied this GTZAN dataset for CNN as well as QCNN algorithms.

 ## Prerequisites